Our 89-bed male medium secure facility – the Tamarind Centre in Bordesley Green - opened its doors to our first service users in December 2012.

 High on the agenda for the development has been the recruitment and development of staff to ensure we provide a high quality service.

 All staff based at the Tamarind Centre complete an induction programme which help them develop skills and build relationships between staff and teams who work closely together.

 The bespoke training programme allows them to have a shared understanding of the values underpinning an excellent service which puts service users firmly at the centre, and of the local and national context within which they are working.

 This site builds upon our provision in our forensic services; Reaside Clinic, Hillis Lodge, Ardenleigh women's service and forensic CAMHS.

-More than 300 jobs have been created as a result of this new facility ranging from healthcare assistants to clinical psychiatrists.
+More than 300 jobs were created as a result of this facility ranging from healthcare assistants to clinical psychiatrists.

-This centre was named after Tamarind, which is an African herb which promotes healing and recovery, which will be at the heart of the new medium secure unit.
+This centre was named after Tamarind, which is an African herb which promotes healing and recovery, which is at the heart of the medium secure unit.

 You can contact Tamarind Centre reception on 0121 301 0500.